xboxoneresearch/PicoDurangoPOST/README.md

 > FACET connector orientation DOES CHANGE between console revisions!

 > [!IMPORTANT]
-> Xbox Series S / X require additional components to be populated, to activate I2C over FACET.
-AARDVARK port works as-is.
+> For Xbox Series S / X use the AARDVARK port (shown in the diagram).
+>
+> The FACET port on these consoles require additional components to be populated for it to work.

 Pi Pico -> FACET / AARDVARK